 - To save for university or invest for the future

-If you do not have children, or other dependants who rely on your earnings, you may not need life insurance.
+If you do not have children, or other dependents who rely on your earnings, you may not need Life Insurance.
 The amount of cover you need will likely depend on your answers to the following:

-- How many dependants rely on you for living expenses?
+- How many dependents rely on you for living expenses?

-- In the event of your death, how would your dependants lives change?
+- In the event of your death, how would your dependents lives change?
 Would your family need to leave their home?